 -

-- Commissaries that also have other wholesale clients (other restaurants) besides their own stores, and
+- Commissaries that also have other wholesale clients (other restaurants) besides their stores, and

-- the product that is prepared by the commissary would otherwise be purchased as a finished product from any other vendor/distributor.
+- the product prepared by the commissary would otherwise be purchased as a finished product from any other vendor/distributor.

 Separate Entity Method Accounting and Reporting: